dojo/docs/dijit/Editor.rst

 These plugins add very useful functionality above and beyond the basics of editor, such as setting text color or printing.
 Please note that several of the plugins actually provide multiple capabilities.

-DojoX (Dojo eXtensions) contains even more plugins for improving the capabilities of the dijit.Editor.
+DojoX (Dojo eXtensions) contains even more plugins for improving the capabilities of dijit.Editor.
 These are functions that were deemed 'less common' requirements and were therefore put in the extensions namespace.
 Please refer to the :ref:`dojox.editor.plugins <dojox/editor/plugins>` page for more information about them.